Peterborough, New Hampshire: Arts and culture

 Many artists' introduction to the town comes as fellows to the MacDowell Colony, a wooded creative retreat that provides grants to about 300 artists per year.

 The town celebrates First Friday monthly with presentations by MacDowell artists, gallery openings, shopping, live music, and local pubs.

 The Peterborough Diner, a Worcester railway lunch car in the center of the village square, attracts many presidential hopefuls every four years.

 Peterborough hosts the Snow Ball in January, Children and the Arts Day in May, Thing in the Spring music festival in June, and Greenerborough, a summer festival promoting the town's sustainability.

 The Moses Cheney house in Peterborough served as a stop on the Underground Railroad in the mid-19th century.

-The Peterborough Players have performed since 1933.
+The Peterborough Players, a professional repertory theatre, have performed since 1933.

 New Hampshire's oldest continuously active state militia unit, the Lafayette Artillery Company, was founded in Peterborough in 1804.
 It is now based in nearby Lyndeborough.
 Since the early 20th century, Peterborough has been home to the Amoskeag Veterans, founded in Manchester in 1855.

 The Mariposa Museum houses a collection of marionettes and puppets.